 Medicare begins two years after Social Security recognizes your disability.
 Medicare does not pay for prescriptions unless you have Medicare Part D. This benefit also follows the income rule when determining eligibility.
 That amount changes from year to year, and your special needs planner will help you to determine what that amount is so that your child will not be disqualified from other benefits.

 This program is for those who are not entitled to the benefit but need it.
 This benefit is subject to both the income rule and the asset rule.
-The current accepted assets that you can have are your house, a car, a prepaid funeral and $2000.
+The current accepted assets that you can have are your house, a car, a prepaid funeral, an ABLE account, and $2000.
 If the person receiving benefits exceeds this by any amount, they are disqualified from receiving benefits.
 A special needs planner will help you put strategies in place to help your child qualify for these benefits.

 Medicaid typically goes with SSI.
 As with SSI, Medicaid is subject to the income and asset rules.
 You can have both health insurance and Medicaid.
 Medicaid pays for deductibles and co-pays that your health insurance does not cover.
 But the most beneficial reason for your child to qualify for Medicaid is to gain access to funding which will provide for your child’s programs, workshops and residential housing.

 Helping you obtain benefits for your child is where a special needs planner will be most valuable.
-She will be able to interpret your social security statement and let you know what your child can qualify for.
-She will be able to help you through the application process, and she will be familiar with the programs available in your state.
-Finally, she will be able to keep up with the law changes and new programs as they come along.
-She will bring order to the chaos.
+They will be able to interpret your social security statement and let you know what your child can qualify for.
+They will be able to help you through the application process, and they will be familiar with the programs available in your state.
+Finally, They will be able to keep up with the law changes and new programs as they come along.
+They will bring order to the chaos.
 You shouldn’t have to navigate this maze alone.